spanthr/Motion_Planning/Codes/TTC_Forced_based_Navigation/README.md

 # Project 2
 ## Project Name : Local Navigation with TTC Forces
-## Name of the students : Prajval Vaskar
+## Name of the students : Shaurya Panthri and Prajval Vaskar
 In this project, we used predictive TTC forces approach for local navigation.